naturalis/naturalis-galaxy-tutorials/Basic metabarcoding/README.md

 | mismatch ratio | Maximum allowed ratio between the number of mismatched base pairs and the overlap length.
 Two reads will not be combined with a given overlap if that overlap results in a mismatched base density higher than this value. |
 | combine read pairs in both orientations |  Also try combining read pairs in the "outie" orientation.
 Only use this option if you know what you are doing.  |
 | Output | This parameter has three pre-defined options.
 It determines which files will be written to the output |

+Make sure you select the bulk_samples.zip file as input and click on the execute button.
+After clicking on this button you will get two new "history blocks" in most right panel.
+If the block is yellow the tool is running, green means the tool is finished and with red there is something wrong.